digital-codes/cdl_funding_scraper/README.md

 ## Data Structure Description

-The columns of the linked dataset correspond to the standardized fields of the detail pages on the scraped website and are defined in the `funding_crawler/models.py` file, but without the checksum and including three additional meta fields `last_updated`, `previous_update_dates` and `offline` (dates correspond to the date of the pipeline run when changes were detected).
+The columns of the linked dataset correspond to the standardized fields of the detail pages on the scraped website and are defined in the `funding_crawler/models.py` file, but without the checksum and including three additional meta fields `last_updated`,  `on_website_from`, `previous_update_dates` and `offline` (dates correspond to the date of the pipeline run when changes were detected).

 ## Functionality